Flowdeeps/flatearth/README.md

 ## TODO
 * Get git file history and write into opened aside file
 * Iterate through all folders in documents for markdown files
 * Work out what to do with images.
-Currently I'm looking at imagemagick or gd-image to convert them to three sizes for a <picture> element
+Currently I'm looking at ~~imagemagick or gd-image~~ Pillow to convert them to three sizes for a <picture> element
 * Add githook for pulling changes to a server and running app

 ## License